 About two days before the display of the hallmark symptoms, other signs of migraines may come about:

 Symptoms of migraines can be different for every person, and each episode is not the same as previous episodes.
 Some symptoms may stay once a migraine has finished.
 You may still suffer from a dull headache, irritability, and extreme joy or exhaustion.

-About 1 billion people suffer from migraines in the world.
-In the United States, 39 million people including men, women, and children have migraines.
-While anyone at any age can develop migraines, women are three times more likely to get migraines than men are.
+About 1 billion people are migraineurs in the world.
+In the United States, 39 million people including men, women, and children have the neurological condition.
+While anyone at any age can develop migraines, women are three times more likely to get them than men are.
 Migraines commonly afflict those between 15 and 55 years of age.
-People with a family history of migraines are also more prone to having them.
+People with a family history are also more prone to having them.